melboone/develop_cafe/content/front-end/css-frameworks/shorthandcss.md

 Modified: 15 August 2020
 Show_modified: No
 Category: css-frameworks
-Summary: Feature rich CSS framework for the new decade
+Summary: Feature rich CSS framework for the new decade.
+Shorthand is a free and open source css framework, that allows you to make unique and modern design without writing any css
 Link: https://shorthandcss.com
 Icon: https://ik.imagekit.io/developcafe/shorthand_sHcq8d3QD.png
 Attribution: No